LING 1101 - The Wonder of Language: an intro to Linguistics

 · All assessment components must be completed to qualify for a final result.

-The final exam will cover the content of the lectures and a number of set chapters of the textbook.
-The exam will take place online on Friday 12 June 2020 at 11am sharp.
+The final quiz will cover the content of the lectures and a number of set chapters of the textbook.
+The quiz will take place online at the end of the course.

 Students will maintain a journal with entries each week that reflect on observations of language and linguistics as related to the content of this course.
 For example, in week 7 the journal might reflect on phonetic features of the students’ own speech that differ from the phonetic transcription that is provided in a dictionary.
 Students will have an opportunity to share their observations in the first 5 or 10 minutes of the tutorial that week.